 The Family Purpose Doctrine

 Just because the head of household’s instructions about the use of the vehicle are violated does not necessarily mean that the family purpose doctrine does not apply.
-For example, if the family member has permission to use the family car but allows a non-family member to drive it, as long as the family member is in the car during its permitted use (even if such use is forbidden), the family purpose doctrine still applies.
+For example, let's say that the family member has permission to use the family car but allows a non-family member to drive it.
+As long as the family member is in the car during its permitted use (even if such use is forbidden), the family purpose doctrine still applies.

-If you have been involved in a car accident in Georgia with a driver that appears to be young enough to likely live at home, call Georgia’s car accident attorneys at McAleer Law.
+If you have been involved in a car accident in Georgia with a young driver who may live with their parents, call the Georgia car accident attorneys at McAleer Law.
 We will investigate all possible avenues of recovery for you or a family member who have suffered serious injuries caused by a negligent driver in Atlanta or elsewhere in Georgia.